collapsed-stacks/startups/questions/1191/how-many-shares-lower-salary-is-worth.md

 - posted by: [Tim](https://stackexchange.com/users/6405/tim) on 2014-12-13
 - score: 1

-<p>It all depends on how you value your contribution.
+It all depends on how you value your contribution.
 Would you be happy with 10%?
-20%?</p>
+20%?

-<p>How likely is it that there will be sales?
-What is the suggested price of the app?</p>
+How likely is it that there will be sales?
+What is the suggested price of the app?

-<p>Would you be better off just saying no and finding a real job or starting your own app/company?</p>
+Would you be better off just saying no and finding a real job or starting your own app/company?

-<p>It's really up to you.
-I would not take less than 50% if I even agreed at all.  </p>
+It's really up to you.
+I would not take less than 50% if I even agreed at all.